slbailey/Retrovue/docs/legacy/Retrovuew Plex Integration.md

 ## 📋 Getting Your Plex Token

-Your Plex token is like a password that allows Retrovue to access your Plex server:
+Your Plex token is like a password that allows RetroVue to access your Plex server:

 ### **Step 1: Open Plex Web Interface**